Intercept

 • Fitbit (OAuth 2.0 PKCE) — Sync activities, sleep, steps, weight, heart rate.
 Tokens stored in device secure storage.

-• Bluetooth Smart Scales (BLE) — Receive weight and body composition data.
-Connection is local device-to-device only; data is not transmitted to any third party.
+• Bluetooth Smart Scales (BLE) & Manual Entry — Receive weight and body composition data from compatible Bluetooth Low Energy scales.
+Connection is local device-to-device only; data is not transmitted to third parties.
+Body composition can also be entered manually or imported from health platforms.

 We use the following service providers to operate the Service.
 Data Processing Agreements (DPAs) are in place with each processor as required by GDPR Article 28 and LGPD Article 39:

-Cloudflare, Inc. (USA) — API hosting, CDN, and database (D1/KV).
-Processes: device ID, synced user data, API requests.
+• Cloudflare, Inc. (USA) — API hosting, CDN, database (D1), and key-value store (KV — includes the AI Coach memory namespace `ai_memory_v1`, see Section 2.2-A).
+Processes: device ID, synced user data, AI Coach weekly summaries (aggregated), API requests.
 Transfer mechanism: EU Standard Contractual Clauses (SCCs, 2021 version).

-Anthropic, PBC (USA) — AI coaching via Claude API (Sonnet and Haiku) and food recognition via Claude Vision; always proxied through our backend, with no direct client-to-Anthropic connection.
-Processes: anonymized user context for coaching responses and meal/label images for analysis (discarded immediately after the response).
-Anthropic does not train its models on API data by default.
+• Anthropic, PBC (USA) — AI coaching via Claude API (backend proxy; no direct client connection).
+Processes: anonymized user context for coaching responses.
 Transfer mechanism: EU SCCs + DPA.

 8. Minors